Longmire (TV series): Critical reception

-In its first season, Nancy DeWolf Smith of The Wall Street Journal called the series "the best of two worlds: a modern crime drama with dry wit and sometimes heart-wrenching emotion that's also got a glorious setting under the big sky of Wyoming [sic: Longmire was filmed in New Mexico]."
-She added: "If it weren't for a few modern conveniences, like cellphones and trucks, it might as well be 1875, so rugged and unspoiled does the scenery look."
-Newsdays Verne Gay stated: "Longmire arrives as silently as a dust devil kicked up by a high wind on the Wyoming plains.
+In its first season, Nancy DeWolf Smith of The Wall Street Journal called the series "the best of two worlds: a modern crime drama with dry wit and sometimes heart-wrenching emotion that's also got a glorious setting under the big sky of Wyoming."
+She added, "If it weren't for a few modern conveniences, like cellphones and trucks, it might as well be 1875, so rugged and unspoiled does the scenery look."
+Newsdays Verne Gay stated, "Longmire arrives as silently as a dust devil kicked up by a high wind on the Wyoming plains.
 With little in the way of fanfare and a lead actor unacquainted with household name status, it must instead rely on a quiet fortitude, much like its namesake."
-He added: "Unassuming Longmire doesn't shout 'Love Me!' but instead works its charms subtly, quietly.
+He added, "Unassuming Longmire doesn't shout 'Love Me!' but instead works its charms subtly, quietly.
 There's promise here."
 Alan Sepinwall of HitFix said of season one, "there's a sense of place to the show that makes it feel unlike every other cop show on television", and he would "like to see the mysteries grow more engaging as the series moves along, but Longmire at least starts with a good foundation in Walt, his sidekicks, and the wide, open spaces they travel."

 The San Francisco Chronicles David Wiegand was critical, writing that the series "has the look and feel of a show cooked up by a bunch of bored TV industry types while they were waiting for the valet to bring their car to them at the Beverly Hills Chuck E. Cheese."
-He added: "There's very little drama, and the pilot episode lumbers along like an overfed elk."
+He added, "There's very little drama, and the pilot episode lumbers along like an overfed elk."

 Three years later, after viewing the first three episodes of season four, Brian Tallerico wrote on the Roger Ebert site, "It sometimes sounds like faint praise to describe a series like you would a reliable car, but Longmire is just a sturdy show.
 It is well-constructed all around—confidently made, well-acted, and the writing is much smarter than many shows like it.
 It hums, each episode these three [sic] feeling more well-paced than the one before."
 At the same point in the series, Mike Hale of The New York Times also filed a favorable review, with particular praise for actor Robert Taylor, described as a "modern-day Gary Cooper or Joel McCrea".

 In the aggregate, Longmire received favorable reviews on Metacritic and Rotten Tomatoes.
 For example, season four received an average rating of 8.5/10 based on seven reviews on Rotten Tomatoes.